yt-project/yt/doc/source/analyzing/time_series_analysis.rst

 to select a subset of the total data:

 * ``time_data`` (*bool*): Whether or not to include time outputs when gathering datasets for time series.
 Default: True.
+(Enzo only)

 * ``redshift_data`` (*bool*): Whether or not to include redshift outputs when gathering datasets for time series.
 Default: True.
+(Enzo only)

 * ``initial_time`` (*float*): The earliest time for outputs to be included.
   If None, the initial time of the simulation is used.
 This can be used in